 To support students working towards the higher UK certificates or towards the National Diploma, the NDB Board run a week-long residential Advanced Course and a variety of regular two-day Short Courses.
 These course provide access to facilities and tuition not normally available and are designed to complement study through practical work and discussion.

 The NDB are pleased to confirm that both 2019 & 2020 will be examination years.
-Details and examination application forms will be uploaded before mid-December.
-Please check back closer to the time.
+Applications are now invited.

 Advanced Course, June 2021

 The 2019 Advanced Course will take place from TBD to TBD June with the themes of Disease, Dissection, Entomology, and Swarm Control.
 The course is held at Pershore Horticultural College, near Evesham, and provides a week of immersive and educational beekeeping.
 Read more.

 Beekeepers in the UK are encouraged to visit the National Bee Unit’s BeeBase website to receive the latest advice on bee health and husbandry.
 Read more